 Over the years I have heard some people say that military life isn’t hard or that because life is more difficult for other people, we shouldn’t even talk about what we are going through.
 They say that we should only speak of the positives of this life.
 That talking about the negatives isn’t good.

 While I agree that if you only talk about the bad, this life is going to be even harder, but I also know that military life is hard and it’s okay to say so.

 Here on my blog and in my online communities, I understand that not everything is going to be easy.
 I understand that some days are just going to be quite horrible.
 But you know what?
-There are a lot of benefits in sharing our stories, in letting others know what we are going through and talking about when life gets hard.
+There are a lot of benefits in sharing our stories, in letting others know what we are going through, and talking about when life gets hard.

 You are real

 Military life brings deployments, pcsing every few years, and life changes you would never have thought about before.
-You might give birth without your husband; they might miss your son’s first day of kindergarten or even high school graduation, they might not be around when you need them the most.
+You might give birth without your husband, they might miss your son’s first day of kindergarten or even high school graduation, and they might not be around when you need them the most.

 Real about the changes this life will bring, real about how difficult some seasons of this life are, and real about what’s going to happen during their spouse’s career.

 Being real about military life also means talking about how wonderful living in Germany is, how amazing homecoming will be, and how you would never have met the friends you did had you never become a military spouse.

 Whether you are going through a difficult time or having better milspouse moments, being real about your life is a good thing.